CodeFoxDev/noss/README.md

 # TODO
 - **Editor component**
+  - [ ] Seperate code into class to improve readability
+    - [ ] Add blocks property which are instance of `Block` class
+      - [ ] Focus method
+    - [ ] Allow for inserting new block with one function call with index
   - [ ] Seperate blocks in divs
     - [ ] Change div props on `contenteditable > insertParagrah`
     - [ ] Formatting